-The National Mall & Memorial Parks highlight and memorialize some of the most important events and icons in American history.
+National Mall and Memorial Parks highlight and memorialize some of the most important events and icons in American history.
 Rich in the foundations of our nation, downtown Washington, D.C., pays homage to the brave souls who contributed to our country's evolution.

 Popular Activities: To fully appreciate the historical significance of monuments in the mall, take a tour!
-Walking tours, bike tours and interpretive programs are ranger-led and leave from various points.
+Walking tours, bike tours and interpretive programs are rangerled and leave from various points.

-In late March to early April, the city plays host to the National Cherry Blossom Festival.
-Throughout the Mall, witness more than 3,700 cherry blossom trees reach their peak, enhancing the already stunning beauty of D.C.
+In late March to early April, the city plays host to National Cherry Blossom Festival.

+Throughout the National Mall, witness more than 3,700 cherry trees reach their peak, enhancing the already stunning beauty of D.C.

-Within close proximity to the National Mall lies the Smithsonian Institution National Museums of Natural History, American History and Air and Space, Smithsonian Institution National Museum of African American History and Culture, as well as other great attractions.
+Within close proximity to National Mall lies the Smithsonian Institution National Museums of Natural History, American History, Air and Space, and African American History and Culture, as well as other great attractions.

-Established in 1965, the National Mall attracts an average of 24 million visitors from around the world each year.
+National Mall attracts an average of 30 million visitors from around the world each year.

-There is no cost to visit any of the sites in the National Mall or Memorial Parks.
+There is no cost to visit any of the sites in National Mall or Memorial Parks.